Conserving the Environment

 MC is committed to environmental conservation efforts in order to pass on our irreplaceable Earth to future generations and to realize a prosperous society where people live in harmony with nature.

-Global Coral Reef Conservation Project (Okinawa, Republic of Seychelles, Australia)
+Global Coral Reef Conservation Project (Okinawa, Australia)

-Since fiscal 2005, MC has engaged in the Global Coral Reef Conservation Project, a project that is actively researching the causes and effects of the coral reef crisis.
+Since fiscal year 2005, MC has engaged in the Global Coral Reef Conservation Project, a project that is actively researching the causes and effects of the coral reef crisis.
 This project aims to help conserve coral reefs around the world through a research-based approach.
 Research is being conducted in cooperation with universities, NGOs and other organizations.
 As part of the project, MC also recruits volunteers from inside and outside the Company, in a program designed to deepen people's understanding of environmental issues.

-Tropical Forest Regeneration Project (Malaysia, Brazil, Kenya and Indonesia)
+Tropical Forest Regeneration Project (Malaysia)

 Forest Conservation Project “Mitsubishi Corporation Thousand Year Forest”

-In March 2020, MC concluded an agreement with the Shikoku Forest Bureau, Aki City and the East Kochi Forest Association to introduce management in the Becchaku area of Yataro’s Forest in line with the Shikoku Forest Bureau’s policy of establishing “green corridors,”* in an effort to conserve biodiversity.
+In March 2020, MC concluded an agreement with the Shikoku Forest Bureau, Aki City and the East Kochi Forest Association to introduce management policies in the Becchaku area of Yataro’s Forest in line with the Shikoku Forest Bureau’s policy of establishing “green corridors,”* in an effort to conserve biodiversity.

 Forest Conservation Project “Mitsubishi Corporation Thousand Year Forest”